hapax/hapax.github.io/assets/buffon.md

 (the longer needle can hit multiple lines for instance).
 But something even more remarkable is true.
-This result was independent of the relative orientation of the segment, so it holds for an *arbitrary* curve in the plane, such as a noodle.
+This result was independent of the relative orientation of the segment, so it holds for an any curve in the plane, such as a twisty-turny noodle.
 The result

 $$
 \langle N \rangle = \frac{2\ell}{\pi D}
 $$

-for any curve of length $\ell$ is called *Buffon's noodle*.
+for an arbitrary curve of length $\ell$ is called *Buffon's noodle*.

 #### Wheels and woodles

-The final twist of the noodle
+The final twist of the noodle comes from thinking about shapes which have constant width